amitp-ai/Deep_Reinforcement_Learning/P1_Navigation/Full_Report.md

 - **`3`** - turn right.

 The observation space is essentially fully observable because it includes information regarding the type of obstacle, the distance to obstable, and the agent's velocity.
 As a result, we don't need to augment the observations to make it fully observable.
 Instead, we can directly use the incoming observations as our state representation.
 The function approximator used is a 3 layer fully connected neural network with the input layer dimension being 37, the first hidden layer being 64 dimensional, the second hidden layer also being 64 dimensional, and the final output layer being 4 dimensional -- for each of the 4 different actions.
 The model is trained using Stochastic-Gradient Descent algorithm (specifically the Adam optimizer) to update the weights using Equation 4 above.
 See the github code for implementation details.
 After training the agent for 1000 episodes, the average reward over 100 episodes is achieved to be around 13.
 Double DQN helped improve the 100 episode reward to around 17.
 Below is a video of the agent's performance using the double DQN algorithm.

+![DQN Training][dqn]

+![DDQN Training][ddqn]

+At the end of 2000 episodes, the 100 episode average score was 16.5 and the agent's behavior is alot smoother than with DQN.

 ### Challenge: Train Using Raw Input Pixels
 As a challenge, Udacity encouraged us to train the agent directly using raw pixels that the agent "sees."
 That is with no feature extractor that converts the raw input pixels into a 37 dimensional observation space.
 Given we are dealing with raw input pixels, the model now needs to be more complex than a simple fully connected network.
 I implemented the model using three convolutional layers (each followed by maxpool, batch normalization for faster training, and relu nonlinearity).
 The output of the 3rd convolutional layer (which can be thought of as feature representation) is fed into two fully connected layers.
 Given the observations are just raw pixes, it is pretty safe to assume it is not the full representation of the environment state (i.e. the state is only partially observable).